When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 The Git functionality and basic commands remain mostly the same between the two platforms:

 - Branch: Create an independent line of development with the branch command.
-It can represent a minor feature, a development version, or the main master branch.
+It can represent a minor feature, a development version, or the main branch.

 - Pull: A pull request (or merge request in GitLab) is a submission of suggested code changes to the edited branch.
 Once accepted, it automatically integrates the code changes into the relevant branch.
-A senior developer or QA team will test any changes before incorporating them into the master branch.
+A senior developer or QA team will test any changes before incorporating them into the main branch.

 - Merge: GitLab’s name for pull requests.